-Number Input Web Control can be used to insert boxes that allow a user of an app to input numbers.
+The Number Input Web Control allows app users to input numbers.

 The text displayed to the app user when no text has been inputted.
-This field expects to return text, by default text not encapsulated by string quotes will have this wrapping implied.
+By default text not encapsulated by string quotes will have this wrapping implied.

 If checked, only allows non negative numbers to be inputted.
 If unchecked, allows both negative and non negative numbers.

 Enabling this will divide the raw value of the Number Input by 100.